PhilipCastiglione/derp_learning/about.md

 # About

-Derp Lerning is a celebration of the weird and wonderful results that [deep learning](https://en.wikipedia.org/wiki/Deep_learning) sometimes gives us when we try to create something new.
+Derp Learning is a celebration of the weird and wonderful results that [deep learning](https://en.wikipedia.org/wiki/Deep_learning) sometimes gives us when we try to create something new.